Esfekia/NYU_HelloWorld/README.md

 # NYU_HelloWorld
- HelloWorld script for the NYU XR Course
+This project contains HelloWorld script for the NYU XR Course to learn how to set up the Unity Development Environment & learn how to use GitHub.